Functorial transfer between relative trace formulas in rank one: Structure and resolution of

-This general approach will be provided to us by Knop's theory of the cotangent bundle of $X$ and the invariant collective motion.
-It will turn out, in rank one, that even for the non-symmetric cases the quotient $X\times X\sslash G$ is (canonically) isomorphic to $A_X\sslash W_X$, with singularities of the quotient map $X\times X\to A_X\sslash W_X$ only over the singularities of $A_X\to A_X\sslash W_X$; this fact does not generalize to higher rank, although the constructions of Knop do.
+This general approach will be provided to us by Knop's theory of the cotangent bundle of $X$ and the invariant collective motion --- the infinitesimal action of the $G$-invariant Hamiltonian vector fields obtained from the invariant moment map \eqref{invmoment}.
+It will turn out, in rank one, that even for the non-symmetric cases the quotient $\C_X$ is (canonically) isomorphic to $A_X\sslash W_X$, with singularities of the quotient map $X\times X\to A_X\sslash W_X$ only over the singularities of $A_X\to A_X\sslash W_X$; this fact does not generalize to higher rank, although the constructions of Knop do.

 By the end of this section, we will have constructed a resolution of the $G$-space $X\times X$, denoted